wasabepeanut/verkkoon-tunkeutuminen_kurssi/h2 Lempiväri: violetti.md

 As we can see, it seems like a legit browser.

 # h) Smaller traces
-For this task I now made a new portscan and then printed the output of the access-log file.
+For this task I first executed a new portscan and then printed the output of the access-log file and also captured the traffic with ngrep.

+    sudo nmap -p 80 --script-args http.useragent="Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/58.0.3029.110 Safari/537.3" -A 127.0.0.1
+    sudo cat /var/log/apache2/access.log
+    sudo ngrep -d lo -i nmap

+Output of access.log:
 ![image](https://github.com/user-attachments/assets/a8de516f-8a07-4d38-b4a8-bcbf7ce40714)

+Output of ngrep capture:

 As we can see in the image, the "nmap" logs appear with the new name now.